top of page

 In funding received to build out this initiative.

 This project is a MIT Solve Gender Equity in STEM challenge winner and received $100k in funding.
+Super Sisters won funding from the Westly Stanford Pitch Competition.
 We've also received funding from Zoom Cares, MTV, and Pinterest for mental health initiatives.
 Upon polling our users, 94% said that our app boosted their comfort in pursuing STEM and 87% would make it their go-to for STEM learning.

 building the future (35)f_edited.png